Arthur Schüller: Early life and education

-Arthur Schüller was born on 28 December 1874 in Brünn, in Moravia, just north of Vienna.
+Arthur Schüller was born on 28 December 1874 in Brno, in Moravia, just north of Vienna.
 His father was an otorhinolaryngologist.
-After a broad education in the humanities at the German Gymnasium in Brünn he entered Vienna University to study medicine at the age of 17.
+After a broad education in the humanities at the German Gymnasium in Brno he entered Vienna University to study medicine at the age of 17.

 In 1899 he graduated "sub auspiciis imperatoris", a status awarded very rarely by Emperor Franz Joseph, which enabled him to choose to be mentored by Julius Wagner-Jauregg and Richard Kraft-Ebbing, combining neurology and psychiatry.
 In 1901 he interned in Berlin with Hermann Oppenheim, Hermann Munk and Fedor Krause.

 Early career

-On his return to Vienna he was appointed to the Second Psychiatric Clinic and to the Neurology Clinic in the Childrens Hospital, where he became director in 1905.
+On his return to Vienna he was appointed to the Second Psychiatric Clinic and to the Neurology Clinic in the Children's Hospital, where he became director in 1905.
 From 1902, on the advice of Wagner-Jauregg, Schuller was sent to work with Guido Holzknecht director of the Central Röntgen Laboratory at the Allgemeines Krankenhaus (General Hospital in Vienna).
 He had already started studying the caudate nucleus and his first notable innovation was the construction of an instrument for reaching and destroying tumours in dogs; this foreshadowed the development of human stereotactic surgery forty years later and predated by six years the work by Victor Horsley and Robert H. Clarke published in London in 1908.

 By 1905 he had published Die Schädelbasis im Röntgenbilde (The Skull base on the Radiogram), the first systematic survey of the radiology of the skull, which described both normal and pathologic anatomy.
 In 1907, a year after becoming university lecturer, having completed his Habilitation's Thesis, he was entitled as a Privatdozent to teach and receive student fees.
 From 1908 he was head of the nerve department in the Franz Josef Ambulatorium in Vienna.
 In 1909, his advice contributed to Oskar Hirsch introducing the transphenoidal approach to pituitary tumours.
 Schüller's animal experiments led to his recommendation in 1910 of the anterolateral chordotomy in people with uncontrollable pain.
 In 1912 he published Röntgendiagnostik der Erkrankungen des Kopfes (published in America in 1918 as Roentgen Diagnosis of Diseases of the Head).
 It became the standard neuroradiology textbook of the time.
 Two years later he was awarded the title of professor extraordinarius for nervous and mental diseases of the skull and became an official university lecturer on the civil service payroll, and the youngest member of the medical faculty.
 He continued with his experimental work in the laboratory, which led to innovations for treating hemiplegia; sectioning of dorsal roots of spinal nerves to alleviate lightning pains which was later picked up by Spiller and Martin in the US and developed into cordotomy; stereotactic surgery for the relief of Parkinsons; cisternal puncture and drainage of the hydrocephalus.